 - If your business is tied to something seasonal, like a sports season or when taxes are due.

-- If your business tends to rise at a certain time of year, like in spring and summer (i.e., wedding caterer, photographer).
+- If your business tends to rise at a certain time of year.
+For example, retailers tend to be busiest during the holiday season, and wedding photographers will be in most demand during the spring and summer.

 If you didn’t use seasonal workers last year but were short-handed at a specific time, examine the reasons why and determine if it’s likely to happen again the following season.
 If this is your first year in business, research if others in your industry rely upon extra help at a certain time of year.
 Use the insights you learn to get ahead of the game.